RDBMS Interview Questions And Answer

 A foreign key is a field in a relational table that matches the primary key column of another table.
 It relates the two keys.
 Foreign keys need not have unique values in the referencing relation.
-A foreign key can be used to cross-reference tables, and it effectively uses the values of attributes in the referenced relation to restrict the domain of one or more attributes in the referencing relation.
+A foreign key can be used to cross-reference tables, and it effectively uses the values of attributes in the referenced relation to restricting the domain of one or more attributes in the referencing relation.

-A stored procedure is executable code that is associated with, and generally stored in, the database.
+A stored procedure is executable code that is associated with and generally stored in the database.
 Stored procedures usually collect and customize common operations, like inserting a tuple into a relation, gathering statistical information about usage patterns, or encapsulating complex business logic and calculations.

 Terry White is a professional technical writer, WordPress developer, Web Designer, Software Engineer, and Blogger.
 He strives for pixel-perfect design, clean robust code, and a user-friendly interface.
 If you have a project in mind and like his work, feel free to contact him